Liquidity Risk

 Current Ratio

-A value above “1” indicates that the company owns more short term assets than short-term liabilities and is therefore able to meet its short-term obligations.
+A value above “1” indicates that the company owns more short-term assets than short-term liabilities and is able to meet its short-term obligations.
 A value below “1” indicates that the company has more current liabilities than current assets and may struggle to meet financial obligations.

 A value above “1” indicates a strong ability to cover short-term liabilities, while a value below “1” indicates that it doesn't have enough liquid assets to cover current liabilities.

 Banks operate by accepting deposits from customers and using those funds to issue loans (e.g. mortgages, personal loans, student loans) to other customers.
-Deposits received are considered liabilities (since the funds must be accessible to customers) while loans issued are considered assets (since the borrowed funds are owed back to the bank).
+Received deposits are considered liabilities (since the funds must be accessible to customers) while issued loans are considered assets (since the borrowed funds are owed back to the bank).

 Liquidity Risk in Investing